The way you figure shipping costs out for your business, like life, needs to be all about balance.

 However, knowing is half the battle, and once you get the hang of calculating shipping costs, it should save you time and money.

-8 Things that Influence How Shipping Costs are Calculated
+What are Shipping Costs?
+8 Things that Determine How Shipping Rates Are Calculated

 Naturally the first thing to consider when figuring out how to calculate shipping costs is “where is this item going?”